mdeinum/spring-training/31-spring-boot-jdbc/README.md

 ---
 First take a look at the `pom.xml` as well as the `biz.deinum.library.JdbcBookRepository` class.
 This is a plain JDBC implementation of the `BookRepository` interface.
 It uses the `DataSource` to execute queries and map the `ResultSet` (if needed) using the `mapToBook` method.

 To make this work we first need to have an actual `DataSource`, for this we are going to use the H2 database.

+**NOTE:** The Project also contains a test case for the `JdbcRepository` ideally after each step you make that green as well, adapting it to the new and improved `JdbcRepository`!

 Spring and JDBC
 ---